zDragonLORD1010/S25-core-course-labs/terraform/TF.md

 After installing and updating `docker` and `terraform` to continue working on the task, I obtained `terraform` project data.
 However, some data could not be received due to an Error: "configuring Terraform AWS Provider: no valid credential sources for Terraform AWS Provider found."
 I used different proxies and VPNs, used different operating systems, and rewrote the code to fix this error, but I still couldn't continue working.
 After some stage described in the attached guide, the terraform apply command stopped working.
 Therefore, I have attached all the files that I could make in this lab in the terraform folder.

+*I removed the from `terraform.tfvars` token because github forbade uploading data without protection to the server, and also deleted the folders `.terraform` because they took up a lot of space and git didn't want to accept them.*

 ## Installation and setup

 1. **Install `terraform`**: